I don’t give a f**k what the Chinese Zodiac says, 2017 was THE YEAR OF THE DEAD HAMSTER.

 But Beanie Boos have no hearts, of course.
 The only warmth they give is borrowed from whoever is holding them.
 They don’t blink.
 They don’t react.
 They’re dead.
 This is their only failing and it is this hole that creates a craving in your child that can never be met.

 Inevitably, your child will seek a more potent fix.
 They have that craving now.
-It’s infused in their DNA double helixes.
+It’s infused in their double helixes.
 Their children will be born pre-programmed to seek out synthetic fur.
 As they seek fulfillment, your kids might jump to Furreal Friends with their battery-powered simulation of life.
-But your child will feel the bones under the thin skin of their Furreal Friends.
-The comfort they crave from the Beanie Boos cannot be found with these machines.
+But your child will feel the plastic bones under the thin skin of their Furreal Friends.
+The comfort they crave from the Beanie Boos will not be found with these machines.
 Sure the Furreal Friends look good, but they don’t feel good.
 After defecating a trail of double A’s the Furreal Friends will jitter their way out of your child’s life.